talsen-team/docker-app--tine20/README.md

 ## how to use

-To easily experiment with draw-io, the following pre-requisites are preferred:
+To easily experiment with tine20, the following pre-requisites are preferred:

 1. Install [VS Code](https://code.visualstudio.com/), to easily use predefined [tasks](.vscode/tasks.json)
 2. Install any [ssh-askpass](https://man.openbsd.org/ssh-askpass.1) to handle sudo prompts required for docker